-The success of any relationship is incumbent on the involved parties’ ability to compromise.
+The success of any relationship depends on the involved parties’ ability to compromise.

-When two or more entities that are as unique as snowflakes join forces, there is a blend of disparate energies.
-While there will be some overlap in perspectives, proclivities, behaviors, tastes, there will undoubtedly be several differences.
+When two or more people, who are as unique as snowflakes, join forces there is a blend of disparate energies.
+While there will be some shared interests, there will undoubtedly be several differences.
 That’s why we tend to gravitate towards those with whom we share a commonality – it’s easier to get along and be understood.

-However, we’ll often find ourselves in situations where we find it challenging to assert our individuality.
-You may have experienced this while trying to sustain a romantic relationship, through attempts to assuage a tyrannical boss, or when taking on the role of ‘supermom’ to appease your demanding kids.
+However, we’ll often find ourselves in situations where we find it challenging to be assertive.
+You may have experienced this while trying to keep a romantic relationship intact, through attempts to tame a tyrannical boss, or when taking on the role of ‘supermom’ to appease your demanding kids.

-Having clarity about our priorities and values determine the buffers that we need to set in place to uphold them.
-Now, this doesn’t give us the liberty to act like entitled brutes or prima donnas, trying to get our way all the time.
-It’s all about striking a balance between giving and taking.
-It’s expressing the right amount of masculine and feminine energy so that we can achieve balance.
+Having clarity about our priorities and values determine the boundaries that we need to set in place to uphold them.
+This doesn’t give us permission to behave like entitled brutes or prima donnas, trying to get our way all the time.
+It’s all about self-care, and making sure that there’s a balance of giving and taking in our connections with others.

 Their life stories are a testament to the strength of the human spirit and our potential to stay committed to those morals that form the imprint of our soul.
-Authentic happiness and abundance can never be enjoyed and appreciated if we can’t feel good about how we attained it.
-The most exalted form of success is when you’re able to achieve it without having to compromise your core values.
+We can never feel truly happy if we don’t feel good about how we attained it.
+The most exalted form of success is when you’re able to access joy without having to compromise your core values.

-Although everyone has unique beliefs that are important to them on a personal level, I believe these five things shouldn’t be compromised:
+Although everyone has unique beliefs that they stick with, these five things shouldn’t be compromised on by anyone:

 1. Your (and your loved ones) safety and sense of security: This one goes without saying – if anyone or anything puts the safety of you or your loved ones at risk, you need to back off.
 As we mature, we develop stronger instincts for sniffing out these situations.
 Younger people are more prone to making rash decisions that can cause harm because of their gullibility and inexperience.
 Drunk driving, consuming illegal drugs, and other high-risk behaviors have caused incredible psychological damage and ended too many lives too soon.
 It’s imperative to exercise self-control and listen to our gut.
 It will alert us when something isn’t right.